 For many parents, an important milestone in their child’s development is when their baby is ready to sit in and start using a high chair for the first time.

-As a new parent, are you wondering how to tell if your baby is ready for a high chair?
+As a new parent, are you wondering how to tell if your baby is ready for one?

-In general, most babies can sit in and start using a high chair at around 6 months of age and may keep using their chair until they are 3 years old.
+In general, most babies can sit in and start using a high chair at around 6 months of age and may keep using them until they are 3 years old.